Last Updated on by Jeremy

 In what is perhaps the best way to get rid of your belongings, selling to your friends is a dream come true if you can work it out.
 Your friends have probably been over to your apartment or house many times before and know whether or not they would be interested in buying one, or in our case many of the furniture items you have for sale.

 Compared to other items on this list, selling to your friends has its perks in that you can be perfectly honest with the quality and price of everything you have.
-We told our friends exactly how much we spent for everything, where the items were damaged or a little worn, and offered them a great price.
+We told our friends exactly how much we spent on everything, where the items were damaged or a little worn, and offered them a great price.
 Less money for us, but an easy exchange with no fake pitching.

 As luck would have it, one of our friends is renting our apartment after our lease is over.
 He is also buying every piece of furniture we own.
 We get to leave our entire life in the apartment, not have to deal with Craigslist buyers, and he gets a fully furnished apartment when he opens the door.